 ON THIS PAGE: You will learn about the different ways doctors use to treat people with a pituitary gland tumor.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

 Active surveillance is an option for some people with a pituitary gland tumor who have no symptoms from the tumor and have hormones that work normally.
 This approach can also be called watchful waiting.
 During active surveillance, the patient is monitored closely with periodic examinations and tests, to watch for signs of tumor growth or progression.
 Treatment would begin only if the tumor started causing symptoms.

-For some patients, stereotactic radiation therapy (delivering a high dose of radiation directly to the tumor) is used when any part of the tumor is left after surgery.
-Not all patients with part of a tumor remaining after surgery need radiation therapy because some noncancerous pituitary gland tumors do not grow back even when some of the tumor is left behind after surgery.
+For some patients, stereotactic radiation therapy is used when any part of the tumor is left after surgery.
+This kind of radiation therapy delivers a high dose of radiation directly to the tumor.
+Not all patients with part of a tumor remaining after surgery need radiation therapy.
+That’s because some noncancerous pituitary gland tumors do not grow back even when some of the tumor is left behind after surgery.
 If the entire tumor is removed, then radiation therapy is not needed.

 Hormone replacement therapy (HRT)

 HRT is often necessary for patients with a pituitary tumor when the gland is not making enough of a hormone due to the disease.
-This may include replacement of thyroid and adrenal hormones, growth hormone, and/or testosterone in men or estrogen in women.
+This may include replacement of:

 If a pituitary tumor is overproducing a hormone, there are medications that can help.
-The drugs bromocriptine (Parlodel) and cabergoline (Dostinex) are used to treat tumors that secrete prolactin, and octreotide (Sandostatin) or pegvisomant (Somavert) can be used to treat tumors that make growth hormone.
+The drugs bromocriptine (Parlodel) and cabergoline (Dostinex) are used to treat tumors that secrete prolactin.
+Octreotide (Sandostatin) or pegvisomant (Somavert) can be used to treat tumors that make growth hormone.
 Octreotide can also be used to treat pituitary tumors that secrete thyroid-stimulating hormone.

 Getting care for symptoms and side effects